Halacha Date: 28 Kislev 5779 December 6 2018

 Nightfall in Accordance with the Opinion of Rabbeinu Tam

 Those who follow the righteous custom not to perform work on Motza’ei Shabbat until nightfall according to the opinion of Rabbeinu Tam should also abstain from lighting the Chanukah candles on Motza’ei Shabbat Chanukah until nightfall according to Rabbeinu Tam, for this is not merely “another good custom”; rather, it is correct and proper for everyone to follow the opinion of Rabbeinu Tam in this matter, especially since this is the opinion of Maran Ha’Shulchan Aruch as well.
 This was indeed the custom of Maran Rabbeinu Ovadia Yosef zt”l who spoke about this topic constantly throughout his entire life; he indeed encouraged us at Halacha Yomit to address this topic as well.
-Many have heeded Maran’s call and they shall indeed be blessed from above.
+Many have heeded Maran’s call and they are certainly praiseworthy.

 The “Boreh Me’orei Ha’esh” Blessing